 Can basal and squamous cell skin cancers be prevented?

-Not all basal and squamous cell skin cancers can be prevented, but there are things you can do that might reduce your risk of getting skin cancer.
+Not all basal and squamous cell skin cancers can be prevented, but there are things you can do that could help reduce your risk of getting skin cancer.

 Limiting ultraviolet (UV) exposure